confluentinc/event-streaming-patterns/docs/event-processing/content-filter.md

   FROM products;
 ```

-Or we can perform an equivalent transformation using the Apache Kafka®
+We can perform an equivalent transformation using the Apache Kafka®
 client library [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html),
 perhaps as part of a larger processing pipeline: